Mihnea Rădulescu: Petrolul Ploiești

 Upon returning to Ploiești, Petrolul manager Mehmet Topal handed Rădulescu his first league start on 16 August 2024, in a 2–1 away victory over Unirea Slobozia, where he opened the scoring.
 On 27 September, he scored his first brace in a 4–1 home win against Hermannstadt.
 He finished the 2024–25 Liga I season with 35 appearances and five goals, as his team placed ninth in the league table.

 Universitatea Craiova

 On 20 May 2025, Rădulescu transferred to fellow league club Universitatea Craiova for a rumoured fee of €400,000 plus 15% interest.
-He made his official debut on 12 July 2025, starting in a 3–3 away draw at UTA Arad in the season opener, and six days later scored in a 3–1 home win over Argeș Pitești.
+He made his official debut on 12 July, starting in a 3–3 away draw at UTA Arad in the season opener, and six days later scored in a 3–1 home win over Argeș Pitești.

+Rădulescu scored two goals in 12 appearances before suffering a cruciate ligament injury in October 2025, which sidelined him for approximately half a year.
+He returned in the final match of the campaign, a goalless draw against Rapid București on 25 May 2026, as Craiova secured a domestic double consisting of the Liga I title and the Cupa României.

 International career

 In October 2024, Rădulescu was called up to the Romania national under-21 team for the final UEFA Euro 2025 qualifiers.
 He debuted as a substitute and scored in a 6–2 win over Montenegro on 11 October, and played in the 3–1 victory against Switzerland four days later, helping Romania qualify for their fourth consecutive European Under-21 Championship.